basho/machi/prototype/chain-manager/README.md

 happens at ISO Layer 2 (for example, due to a bad Ethernet cable that has a faulty receive wire), the entire TCP connection will hang rather than deliver disterl messages in only one direction.

+### The PULSE test in machi_chain_manager1_test.erl

+As mentioned above, this test is quite slow: it can take many dozens of seconds to execute a single test case.
+However, it really is using PULSE to play strange games with Erlang process scheduling.

+Unfortnately, the PULSE framework is very slow for this test.
+We'd like something better, so I wrote the `machi_chain_manager1_test:convergence_demo_test()` test to use most of the network partition simulator to try to run many more partition scenarios in the same amount of time

+### machi_chain_manager1_test:convergence_demo()

+This function is intended both as a demo and as a possible fully-automated sanity checking function (it will throw an exception when a model failure happens).
+It's purpose is to "go faster" than the PULSE test describe above.
+It meets this purpose handily.
+However, it doesn't give quite as much confidence as PULSE does that Erlang process scheduling cannot somehow break algorithm running inside the simulator.